 Renting or Leasing a University-Owned Vehicle

-When renting a vehicle, the traveler or departmental representative:
+When renting or leasing a vehicle, the traveler or departmental representative:

-- Determines the trip is related to University business and has departmental approval.
+- Determines whether the trip is related to University business and has departmental approval.

 - Contacts appropriate campus office (see Contacts section in the policy).

-When fueling a vehicle with the fuel credit card, the driver must select a self-service pump and the lowest octane fuel recommended by the manufacturer.
+When fueling a vehicle with the fuel credit card, the driver selects a self-service pump and the lowest octane fuel recommended by the manufacturer.

 Mobile Device Use

-Drivers are strongly encouraged to refrain from use of mobile devices in a rental or leased vehicle, as outlined in Administrative Policy: Using Vehicles for University Business.
+Drivers are prohibited from handheld use of mobile devices in a rental or leased vehicle, as outlined in Administrative Policy: Using Vehicles for University Business.

-Renting or leasing 12- and 15- passenger vans, including from an outside vendor, is prohibited.
+Renting or leasing 12- and 15- passenger vans, including from an outside supplier, is prohibited.

 Renting or Leasing a non-University Owned Vehicle

 Fleet Services is the University's preferred vehicle rental/lease provider.
-Rental from non-University contracted vendors is strongly discouraged.
-Using outside vendors increases the initial cost, and may expose the department and the University to a large monetary loss in the event of an accident.
-Contracts negotiated by the University include lower rates, full insurance coverage and lower insurance deductibles.
+Rental from suppliers who do not have a contract with the University is strongly discouraged.
+Using outside suppliers increases the initial cost, and may expose the department and the University to a large monetary loss in the event of an accident.
+Contracts negotiated by the University include lower rates, full insurance coverage, and lower insurance deductibles.

-Departments may also rent vehicles through contracted vendors.
-Details on the vendors, how to make reservations and benefits of these contracts are included in the University-Wide Contracts.
+Departments may also rent vehicles through contracted suppliers.
+Details on the suppliers, how to make reservations and benefits of these contracts are included in the University-Wide Agreements.

-Should it become necessary to rent (less than three months) or lease (three months or more) a vehicle from outside the University, the employee or department contracting for the vehicle must first verify insurance protection on the vehicle from the vendor.
+Should it become necessary to rent (less than three months) or lease a vehicle from outside the University, the employee or department contracting for the vehicle first verifies insurance protection on the vehicle from the supplier.

 - Insurance coverage is not provided by the University insurance policy.

-- A certificate of insurance from the rental or lease or leasing firm is required.
+- A certificate of insurance from the rental or leasing firm is required.
 That certificate requires the following: